GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

     The compute domain that is composed from all domains of the subprocesses that participate in a distributed computation.
 See section :ref:`distributed-boundary-conditions`.

+ Global Parameter
+    A special 0-dimensional :term:`data-store` for read-only data.
+    See section :ref:`global-accessor`.

   Grid
     The grid is the object that defines the :term:`Iteration Space`.
 See